chrjoh/cert-helper/README.md

 - Validating certificate chains in custom TLS setups
 - Creating CSRs to be signed by external or internal CAs
 - Issuing signed certificates from CSRs for controlled certificate management
+- Create crl for testing how a client handle certificate revocations

 ## Basic Example creating a certificate and private key